d3nd3/Hisense-mqtt-keyfiles/README.md

 Extract hi_keys.zip in this repo.

-Download mqtt explorer
+Download mqtt explorer.

 Authenticate with remoteNow on android device.
 If you want your remote commands to have effect to the tv, its mac has to be authenticated.
 Mac address is sent with each mqtt command.

 But you can listen to topics still without being authenticated.
-Using the same mac address as your already authenticated android device works via remoteNow will work.
+Using the same mac address as your already authenticated android device (via remoteNow app) works.

 Put “rcm_certchain.pem.cer” as “client certificate” in mqtt explorer and “rcm_pem_privkey.pkcs8” as “client key” in mqtt explorer